-There is a general misconception that Ayurveda is all about Home remedies, using simple herbs to treat the disease etc. There is also belief that any Ayurveda medicine can be given to anyone and one medicine can be given for same purpose for all people.
+There is a general misconception that Ayurveda is all about Home remedies, using simple herbs to treat the disease etc. There is also a belief that any Ayurveda medicine can be given to anyone and one medicine can be given for the same purpose for all people.

-But Ayurveda is a great and vast scientific field, where every medicine has been explained with specific instructions regarding time of intake, in which conditions the medicines can be given, till what stage of the disease for how long the medicine can be taken etc.
+But Ayurveda is a great and vast scientific field, where every medicine has been explained with specific instructions regarding the time of intake, in which conditions the medicines can be given, till what stage of the disease for how long the medicine can be taken etc.

 Most of the Ayurvedic medicines can only be taken under strict medical supervision.

 Many of the Ayurveda medicines cannot be prescribed to children, pregnant ladies or lactating mothers.